daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 ---

-Running YOLOv5 on a microcontroller is no small task, given the model's computational requirements.
-In this post, I’ll share how I successfully ran a simplified YOLOv5 model on an ESP32 microcontroller and optimized it for performance and memory constraints.
+Running YOLOv5 on a microcontroller is no small task, given the model's computational requirements (>20MB).
+In this post, I’ll share how I successfully ran a simplified YOLOv5 model on an ESP32 microcontroller and optimized it for performance and memory constraints, achieving a model size of just 23KB.

 *
 {:toc}